 The report identifies four areas in which states can work to improve the transition from high school to college:

-- Alignment of Courses and Assessments.
-States need to make sure that what students are asked to know and do in high school is connected to postsecondary expectations.
-Currently, students in most states graduate from high school under one set of standards and face a disconnected and different set of expectations in college.
-Many students enter college unable to perform college-level work.
+– Alignment of Courses and Assessment: States need to make sure that what students are asked to know and do in high school is connected to postsecondary expectations.

-- Accountability.
-States need to connect their accountability systems for K-12 and postsecondary education.
-Currently, accountability systems are usually designed for either K-12 or postsecondary education without much attention to the interface between the two.
+– Accountability: States need to connect their accountability systems for K-12 and postsecondary education.

-- Data Systems.
-States must provide better information about education for policymakers and the public, including information about high school students’ preparation for college-level work.
-These data systems should diagnose problems, provide information about all education levels, assess achievement, and track individual students over time across schools and colleges and universities.
+– Data Systems: States must provide better information about education for policy-makers and the public, including information about high school students’ preparation for college-level work.

 Andrea Venezia, senior policy analyst at the National Center and co-author of the report states, “This study outlines concrete policy changes states can put into place, and stresses the importance of both systems working together.
 We believe it will help states take that next step and change the policies that drive their education systems.”